cmgoold/abayestest/README.md

 The priors correspond to both groups (i.e. the Stan data is assumed in long-format and the prior statements are vectorized).
-Currently, different priors for each group is not a supported feature of `MiniAb`.
+Currently, different priors for each group is not a supported feature.
-By default, standard normal priors are set on the model parameters (standard half-normal for standard deviations), which are accessed via `miniab.miniab.DEFAULT_PRIORS`.
+By default, standard normal priors are set on the model parameters (standard half-normal for standard deviations), which are accessed via `abayes.DEFAULT_PRIORS`.
 The prior text are just strings passed directly to Stan, so users can subsititute with any distribution and constants they wish.